-Thanks to its acetylated mannan content, aloe speeds cell regeneration.
-It improves blood circulation throughout the area and prevents cell death around a wound.
-Aloe has proven very effective in treating wrinkles and stretchmarks.
-However, it is also considered mildly effective in the treatment of cold sores, canker sores, bedsores, and diabetic ulcers.
+Thanks to its acetylated mannan content, aloe speeds up cell regeneration.
+It improves blood circulation throughout the area and prevents cell death around the wound.
+Aloe has also proven very effective in treating wrinkles and stretchmarks.
+However, it is considered mildly effective in the treatment of cold sores, canker sores, bedsores, and diabetic ulcers.

 - Annals of Plastic Surgery, Anthocyanins from black soybean seed coat enhance wound healing, 2013

 - International Journal of Pharmacy, Anti Bacterial Potential of Different Extracts of Tagetes Erecta Linn, 2012